EFL playoffs: Venues

 The play-off finals were held outside England for the first time from the 2000 season.
 Due to the redevelopment of Wembley Stadium, along with the FA Cup Final, they were hosted by the Millennium Stadium in Cardiff, Wales.
-Teams who prepared for matches, including in cup competitions, in the south changing room went undefeated in twelve consecutive games, however the "jinx" was broken in the 2002 Football League Second Division play-off final when Stoke City beat Brentford after having used the north changing room.
-Attendances at the Welsh national stadium continued to be high with the second tier finals attracting more than 65,000 spectators on all but one occasion, and the 2003 third tier final watched by 66,096 people when Cardiff City beat Queens Park Rangers 1–0 with an extra-time goal from Andy Campbell.
+Teams who prepared for matches, including in cup competitions, in the south changing room went undefeated in twelve consecutive games; however, the "jinx" was broken in the 2002 Second Division play-off final, when Stoke City beat Brentford after having used the north changing room.
+Attendances continued to be high at the Welsh national stadium, with the second tier finals attracting more than 65,000 spectators on all but one occasion and the 2003 third tier final watched by 66,096 people when Cardiff City beat Queens Park Rangers 1–0 with an extra-time goal from Andy Campbell.

-The play-off finals returned to Wembley Stadium for the first time after its renovation in the 2007 season, and over the next five seasons attendances improved further.
+The play-off finals returned to Wembley Stadium for the first time after its reconstruction in the 2007 season, and over the next five seasons attendances improved further.
 The 2007 fourth tier play-off final between Bristol Rovers and Shrewsbury Town drew a crowd of 61,589, while 75,132 people watched Doncaster Rovers beat Leeds United 1–0 in the 2008 Football League One play-off final.
 The same season saw 86,703 in attendance at the Championship play-off final in which Hull City beat Bristol City 1–0.
 Owing to the 2011 UEFA Champions League Final being held at Wembley Stadium on 28 May 2011, it was confirmed in January 2011 that Wembley would host the Championship play-off final on 30 May, while Old Trafford would host the League Two and League One finals on the preceding two days.
-From the 2012 final onwards, all three division's final match was hosted by the national stadium.
-For the 2020 finals, all three games were delayed until August and played behind closed doors, with an official attendance of zero, as a result of the COVID-19 pandemic in the United Kingdom.
+From the 2012 final onwards, the final matches for all three divisions have been at Wembley.
+For the 2020 finals, all three games were delayed until August and played behind closed doors, with an official attendance of zero, because of the COVID-19 pandemic.
 The following season, a restricted number of supporters were allowed to attend the finals.
-The 2021 EFL Championship play-off final was watched by 11,689 spectators, while the third and fourth tier finals both saw crowds of under 10,000.
+That year the Championship play-off final was watched by 11,689 spectators, while the third and fourth tier finals both saw crowds of under 10,000.